ionic-team/ng-cordova/docs/plugins/pushNotifications/index.md

 ---

 Allows your application to receive push notifications.
-To receive notifications in your controllers or services, listen for `pushNotificationReceived` event.
+To receive notifications in your controllers or services, listen for `$cordovaPush:notificationReceived` event.

 ```
 cordova plugin add https://github.com/phonegap-build/PushPlugin.git